 Absolutely not!
-You are allowed to keep exempt property that you need to live.
-Most personal property and household goods are in this class of property.
-There are federal exemptions and Massachusetts specific exemptions.
+You are allowed to keep most of the property that you need to live.
+Most personal property and household goods are in this class of property. \$500,000 of the "equity" in a home is protected, as is a car of up to \$7,000 (two cars for married individuals) and the money in most pension plans.
+There are federal exemptions and Massachusetts exemptions.
 It is necessary to do a complete review of your assets to determine which set are best for you and your family.
-Assuming you can make payments on your mortgage you should easily be able to keep your home, a car up to \$7,000.00 in value, and much more property necessary for a "fresh start."
+Assuming you can make payments on your mortgage you should easily be able to keep your home, your car, and property deemed necessary for a "fresh start."